Greece Photography Essay a cover image of Naxos Greece

 Greece.

-When people mention the country I naturally think of big blue skies, vibrant teal waters, and white pearled cities dotting the landscapes.
-After spending nearly three weeks island hopping and digging into lesser-known spots, I discovered that it’s the sort of place that slowly grips and takes hold of you, making you wish you never had to leave.
 But how do you decide where to go on your trip to Greece, and how do you pick an island to travel to?
 Literally, you can just pick one (there are 6,000+) of them, and you’ll be sure to find something special.
 There are many good reasons why millions flock to the touristy spots of Mykonos or Santorini each year and why Mediterranean cruises featuring Greece are also so popular.

-Needless to say, these masses of people were not what I was looking for and fortunately, there are ways to avoid them: travel in the shoulder season, find lesser-visited areas, and book something offbeat, or as I did, find an operator who offers carefully-considered tours that allow you to get a taste of a few islands.
+Needless to say, these masses of people were not what I was looking for, and fortunately, there are ways to avoid them: travel in the shoulder season, find lesser-visited areas, and book something offbeat, or as I did, find an operator who offers carefully-considered tours that allow you to get a taste of a few islands.

 I was looking for an intimate experience without much hassle.
-Booking with Club Adventures gave me offbeat experiences, but also, a loose itinerary allowed me time to explore on my own.
+Booking a Greece Sailing Adventure with Club Adventures gave me offbeat experiences, but also, a loose itinerary allowed me time to explore on my own.
 What I wanted from my journey to Greece was to capture the islands through my lens, eat some incredible food and get a better understanding, albeit just a taste of what life was truly like on a number of the Cyclades islands.

 Culture, History and Civilization

-Wisdom begins in wonder. ~ Socrates
+Wisdom begins in wonder.

 A close up of the Parthenon in Athens, Greece